Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 Fresh Sushi: Standing Up, As It Should Be

 Tsukiji's standing sushi counters (tachigui-zushi) are where I send every visitor who asks me about sushi in Tokyo.
 The fish is sourced directly from wholesalers, in some cases from the same families who used to work the inner market floor, and the quality is extraordinary for the price.
-A set of 8 to 10 pieces runs about 2,000 to 3,000 yen, and you're eating elbow-to-elbow with salarymen and local chefs on their day off.
-The famous sit-down spots like Sushi Dai have two-hour queues and international reputations, but honestly, the lesser-known standing counters serve fish that's just as fresh at half the wait.
+A set of 8 to 10 pieces runs about 1,500 to 3,000 yen depending on the cuts, and you're eating elbow-to-elbow with salarymen and local chefs on their day off.
+The famous sit-down spots that built Tsukiji's sushi reputation — Sushi Dai and Daiwa Sushi — actually relocated to Toyosu with the inner market in 2018, so any "Tsukiji Sushi Dai" listings you find online are out of date.
+The standing counters that remain in the outer market serve fish that's just as fresh, with no hours-long queue.
 If you want deeper recommendations on sushi across the city, I've written a separate sushi guide for Tokyo that goes into much more detail.

 Seafood Rice Bowls (Kaisendon)